fireinrain/github-trending/TrendsHist.md

 ## Go

+* 【2025-08-25】[OpenCSGs / csghub-server](https://github.com/OpenCSGs/csghub-server) - csghub-server is the backend server for CSGHub which helps user to manage datasets, modes, and also run Model Inference, Finetune and Application Spaces.
+* 【2025-08-25】[go-vikunja / vikunja](https://github.com/go-vikunja/vikunja) - The to-do app to organize your life.
 * 【2025-08-24】[flexprice / flexprice](https://github.com/flexprice/flexprice) - Usage\-based pricing and billing for developers 🔓 Cloud or self\-hosted ⚙️ No\-code UI 💰 Realtime usage metering 🎟 Credits & top\-ups 🔑 Control feature access
 * 【2025-08-24】[korotovsky / slack-mcp-server](https://github.com/korotovsky/slack-mcp-server) - The most powerful MCP Slack Server with no permission requirements, Apps support, multiple transports Stdio and SSE, DMs, Group DMs and smart history fetch logic.
 * 【2025-08-23】[OpenCSGs / csghub\-server](https://github.com/OpenCSGs/csghub-server) - csghub\-server is the backend server for CSGHub which helps user to manage datasets, modes, and also run Model Inference, Finetune and Application Spaces